florianv/petrinet/README.md

 The Petri Net execution is not working atm, two methods needs to be implemented (enabling a transition and firing a transition). http://ceur-ws.org/Vol-643/paper05.pdf

+Once the build status is passing it will be working.

 ## Requirements